michaelqmaguire/geocoding-with-r/02_geocode_addresses.md

 symbol.
 Pipes practically say *take this object on the left and feed it to what I have after it*.

-I like to think of it like you’re feeding the object to whatever follows it.
-I like to eat, so maybe think of the pipe as you taking your favorite food (the object) and feeding it into your body (whatever follows).
+I like to eat, so maybe think of the pipe as you taking your favorite food (the object) and feeding it into your body (and whatever follows).

 So here, we’re doing a couple things: